-Whether you use a standard Weber kettle grill at home or plan to use the public grills at a park or campsite, charcoal grills do require some cleaning and regular maintenance to make sure they function well and cook your food properly.
-Here's how to do it!
+Whether it's your own grill or one that's up for shared use in a park, charcoal grills do require some cleaning and maintenance to make sure they function well and cook your food properly.
+Here's what to do.

-If you own a charcoal grill, you should clean it at least once during the grilling season, or even twice if you grill often.
+If you own a charcoal grill, you should give it a deep clean at least once during the grilling season, or even twice if you grill often.
 Why?
 You don't want carbon or ash buildup in your grill, or rust buildup on the grill grates.

 Cleaning out public grills before you use them is also recommended, as you don't know who was there before you, what they made, or how long it's been since the grill was last used.

 How To Clean a Charcoal Grill